Martin of Aragon: Kingship

 In 1396, Martin succeeded his elder brother John I, who had died sonless, on the throne of Aragon.
 However, Sicilian nobles were causing unrest and so Martin was kept in Sicily.
 Meanwhile, Martin's wife, María López de Luna, claimed the throne on his behalf and acted as his representative until he arrived in 1397.
 Still, the delay opened the way for more problems and quarrels to surface in Aragon.
 His right to the throne was contested, first by Count Matthew of Foix on behalf of his wife Joanna, elder daughter of John I. However, Martin succeeded in quashing an invasion by troops of the count.
 After the death of the childless Joanna, John I's younger daughter Yolande of Aragon, who had married the Angevin King Louis II of Naples, continued the claim, as did her sons.

 Martin launched crusades against the Moors in North Africa in 1398 and 1399.

 Aragon had been trying to subjugate Sardinia since the reign of James II, and gradually the Aragonese had conquered most of the island.
 However, in the 1380s, during the reign of Martin's father Peter IV, the remaining independent principality of Arborea became a fortress of rebellion and the Aragonese were rapidly driven back by Eleanor of Arborea, so that practically the whole of Sardinia was lost.
 King Martin sent his son Martin the Younger, by then king of Sicily through his marriage to Queen Maria, to reconquer Sardinia.
 The son won the Battle of Sanluri (San Luis, San Luigi) in 1409, drove away the Genoese allies of the Sardinians, and subjugated a vast number of Sardinian nobles.
 This soon caused Arborea's total loss of independence.
 Soon after the battle, however, Martin the Younger died suddenly, due to malaria.
 Martin of Aragon then succeeded his son as King of Sicily, taking the title of Martin II.

-Overall, the Kingdom of Aragon enjoyed external peace during Martin's reign and he worked to quell internal strife caused by nobles, factions and bandits.
+Overall, the Crown of Aragon enjoyed external peace during Martin's reign and he worked to quell internal strife caused by nobles, factions and bandits.
 He supported the Avignon line of Popes and Pope Benedict XIII, who was Aragonese, held the seat throughout Martin's reign.
 Martin's military intervention rescued the imprisoned Benedict in 1403 from the clutches of his rivals and the Pope settled in Valencia's countryside.